hithesh111/Capstone-Project-New-City-Neighborhood-Clustering-Using-Location-Data/Report.md

 <h3>FourSquare Location Data</h3>
 And most importantly,<a href = 'https://foursquare.com/'>FourSquare</a> data was used to fetch location-based results using their <a href = 'https://foursquare.com/developers'>Developer Portal</a>.<br>
-The API was used to get information about various venues and their details (like name, category, latitude, longitude) within some radius around points on the map.
-The 4 details mentioned above were most important to create onehot encodings of frequency of venues in neighborhoods which was then used to cluster the neighborhoods.<br><br>
+The API was used to get information about various venues and their details (name, category, latitude, longitude) within some radius around points on the map.
+The 4 details mentioned above were the only ones required to create onehot encodings of frequency of venues in neighborhoods which was then used to cluster the neighborhoods.
+Cleaning up the FourSquare API results to get a clean version of these 4 columns required a little understanding of json files and <i>json_normalize function </i> from the pandas.io.json library.<br><br>
-The user's top few priorities are also represented as a onehot vector and then the cluster prediction is done on this vector.
+The user's top few priorities are also represented as a onehot vector and then the cluster prediction is done on this vector.<br><br>